 To cover and create outlet or switch plate covers that match the pattern of the surrounding wall, follow these steps: Match the pattern on a scrap piece of wallpaper with that on the surrounding wall (Photo 1).

 Wet or apply paste to the paper, position it and gently remove the wallpaper and plastic cover from the wall.
 Next, fold the edges back around the cover and secure them with wall covering seam repair (Photo 2).
 Cut the corners for crisper folds.

-excess wallpaper using the openings in the plastic cover as a guide (Photo 3).
+Finally, cut out and remove the excess wallpaper using the openings in the plastic cover as a guide (Photo 3).

 Fix bubbles in wallpaper by cutting them with a razor knife.
 A small slit is all that’s needed.
 Then insert the end of a glue applicator in the slit and squeeze in a little adhesive.
 Wipe away excessive adhesive with a damp sponge and press the wallpaper against the wall to force out the air, using a plastic straightedge.
 The glue applicators and adhesive are available at paint stores and home centers for less than $10.